Jesse Evans Gang: After the Lincoln County War

-After the war he and Billy Mathews are said to have attempted to make peace with Billy The Kid, but the two killed lawyer Huston Chapman, putting them on the run from law enforcement.
+After the war Evans and Billy Mathews are said to have attempted to make peace with Billy the Kid, but the two killed lawyer Huston Chapman, putting them on the run from law enforcement.
 The gang fled down to Texas, but Texas Rangers began pursuing them relentlessly, and killed several gang members including Dolly Graham.
 The Rangers caught up with the gang, including Evans, in Presidio del Norte, Mexico, on July 3, 1880.
 The gunfight that followed would mark the end of the Jesse Evans Gang.

 The Rangers engaged them in a shootout, during which Evans shot and killed Ranger George Bingham, and Ranger D.T.
 Carson was wounded by other gang members.
 In turn, Ranger Carson and Ranger Ed Sieker shot and killed gang member George Davis, and shot and wounded gang member John Gross.
 The remaining members were captured.
 Gross was sentenced to a long prison term, but spent less than four years.
 Evans was sentenced to ten years.

 But in 1882 the outlaw walked out of prison a free man, and decided jail was not for him.
 His debt paid to society he was never heard from again.
 In 1948, however, almost seventy years after he disappeared, Jesse's brother died and his estate needed to be settled.
 It was then that a man claiming to be Jesse Evans appeared and revealed that he had been living in Florida under the alias Joe Hines.
 Joe Hines was able to prove to the satisfaction of a court of law that he was the one and only Jesse Evans of legend.